Reviews You Can Rely On

 You might notice that our reported stack height measurements often differ from what the various manufacturers claim.
 This is due to the fact that there is no industry standard for these kinds of specs.
 Because of that, companies can report anything, and there's no way to know where on the shoe they measured or if they included insoles or lugs in their measurements.

-To have data that's actually comparable across all our tested shoes, we split every shoe we test in half on a band saw and measured in the exact same place on each one.
+To have data that's actually comparable across all our tested shoes, we split every shoe we tested in half on a band saw and measured in the exact same place on each one.
 Our method for this is based on the requirements set by World Athletics, the governing body for running competitions.

 Following their requirements, we start by measuring the internal length of the shoe before wearing it.
 The heel is designated as 12% of this length, and the forefoot is 75%.
 From there, we measure the height of the entire sole, anything between where your foot would be and the ground.
 This includes the tread, all the cushioning, and the insole.